OpenToontownTools/OpenLevelEditor/README.md

 * [*Please only contact me if you need assistance with the editor.
 No, I will not help you hack Toontown.*](https://cdn.discordapp.com/attachments/735304945062117468/760296465498898491/hwW1Mlq.png)

 ## Known Incompatibilities
-* Corporate Clash's Acorn Acres street buildings (and likely YOTT as well)
-   * This is an issue we are investigating.
+~~* Corporate Clash's Acorn Acres street buildings (and likely YOTT as well)~~ ~~* This is an issue we are investigating.
 Substitute them with another playground's buildings in the storage dna file.
-This issue occurs in all released versions of the level editor as well.
+This issue occurs in all released versions of the level editor as well.~~ This issue is fixed in [recent commits to libtoontown](https://github.com/OpenToontownTools/libtoontown)

 # FAQ
 ### Why can't I load a street from X playground?